-- ▶ Mode (0=Check/1=Measure) Q406: Specify whether the TNC should check or optimize the active kinematics: - 0: Check active kinematics.
+- Q406 Mode (0/1/2): Specify whether the TNC should check or optimize the active kinematics:

+0: Check active machine kinematics.
 The TNC measures the kinematics in the rotary axes you have defined, but it does not make any changes to it.
-The TNC displays the results of measurement in a measurement log. - 1: Optimize active kinematics.
-The TNC measures the kinematics in the rotary axes you have defined and optimizes the position of the rotary axes of the active kinematics. - ► Exact calibration sphere radius Q407: Enter the exact radius of the calibration sphere used.
-Input range 0.0001 to 99.9999 - Set-up clearance Q320 (incremental): Additional distance between measuring point and ball tip.
+The TNC displays the results of measurement in a measurement log. - 1: Optimize active machine kinematics: The TNC measures the kinematics in the rotary axes you have defined.
+It then optimizes the position of the rotary axes of the active kinematics. - 2: Optimize active machine kinematics: The TNC measures the kinematics in the rotary axes you have defined.
+It then optimizes angle and position errors.
+Software option 52 KinematicsComp is required for compensation of angle errors. - ▶ Q407 Radius of calib. sphere?: Enter the exact radius of the calibration sphere used.
+Input range 0.0001 to 99.9999 - Q320 Set-up clearance? (incremental): Additional distance between measuring point and ball tip.
 Q320 is added to SET_UP in the touch probe table.
-Input range 0 to 99999.9999; alternatively PREDEF - Retraction height Q408 (absolute): Input range 0.0001 to 99999.9999 - Input 0: - Do not move to any retraction height.
+Input range 0 to 99999.9999Alternatively PREDEF - ▶ Q408 Retraction height? (absolute): Input range 0.0001 to 99999.9999 - 0: Do not move to any retraction height.
 The TNC moves to the next measuring position in the axis to be measured.
 Not allowed for Hirth axes!
-The TNC moves to the first measuring position in the sequence A, then B, then C. - Input >0: Retraction height in the untilted workpiece coordinate system to which the TNC positions before a rotary axis positioning in the spindle axis.
+The TNC moves to the first measuring position in the sequence A, then B, then C - >0: Retraction height in the untilted workpiece coordinate system to which the TNC positions before a rotary axis positioning in the spindle axis.
 Also, the TNC moves the touch probe in the working plane to the datum.
 Probe monitoring is not active in this mode.
-Define the positioning velocity in parameter Q253. - ► Feed rate for pre-positioning Q253: Traversing speed of the tool in mm/min during positioning.
+Define the positioning velocity in parameter Q253. - Q253 Feed rate for pre-positioning?: Traversing speed of the tool in mm/min during positioning.
 Input range 0.0001 to 99999.9999; alternatively FMAX, FAUTO, PREDEF